starknet-io/pm/README.md

 - The topic should not be philosophical.
 The core developer meetings are not meant to decide philosophical contentious issues that should be decided by the community.
 There are exceptions to this, but generally these topics distract from more productive technical discussions.
 [Starknet Forum](https://community.starknet.io/) is a better venue for such discussions.

 ### Who Can Attend
 Protocol developers, client developers, researchers and [SNIP](https://github.com/starknet-io/SNIPs) authors are encouraged to attend the meetings.
-If you feel you would contribute to the meetings by your attendance, please reach out to [Aayush Giri](mailto:aayush@nethermind.io) or [Leo](mailto:leo@starkware.co).
+If you feel you would contribute to the meetings by your attendance, please reach out to [Aayush Giri](mailto:aayush@nethermind.io) or [Leonardo Lerer](mailto:leo@starkware.co).

 ### Who Manages the Meetings
 The StarkNet All Core Devs meetings are facilitated by the StarkNet community, with support from the StarkNet Foundation (SNF).
 The meetings are broadcast on SNF channels, reflecting the collaborative nature of the StarkNet ecosystem.